 - Status of current employment/practical training experience.

-- STEM OPT students must do an annual self-evaluation and must report to their DSO about the progress of the training experience.
-Students must sign the self-evaluation prior to submitting it to the DSO, who will include it in the student's record.
+- STEM OPT students must do an annual self-evaluation and must report to their DSO about the progress of the training experience through the I-983 training plan, page 5.
+Employers must sign the self-evaluation prior to submitting it to our office for records keeping.

 STEM Designated Degree Program List